gizur/vtigerinst/README.md

 Clone this repo into a [LAMP container](https://github.com/colmsjo/docker-lamp).
 See the README of the LAMP container for instructions.

+1. Copy `env.list.template` to `env.list` and update.
+Run `set -a; . env.list`
+to set the environment variables.

-1. Create the MySQL database: `./src-mysql/mysql-setup.sh`
+2. Create the MySQL database: ` cd /src-mysql; ./mysql-setup.sh`

-1. Update `src-vtiger/config.inc.php`.
+3. Update `src-vtiger/config.inc.php`.
 This variable needs to be changed:
 `$site_URL = 'http://localhost:8080/vtigercrm';`

 There is also some logging that typically varies between development and